Chia seeds are among the healthiest foods on the planet.

 - Protein: 4 grams.

-This is particularly impressive when you consider that this is just a single ounce, which supplies only 137 calories and one gram of digestible carbohydrate!
+This is particularly impressive considering that this is just a single ounce, equalling 28 grams or about two tablespoons.
+This small amount supplies only 137 calories and one gram of digestible carbohydrate.

-Interestingly... if you subtract the fiber, which may not end up as usable calories for the body, chia seeds only contain 101 calories per ounce.
+Interestingly, if you subtract the fiber — most of which doesn’t end up as usable calories for your body — chia seeds only contain 101 calories per ounce (28 grams).

 This makes them one of the world's best sources of several important nutrients, calorie for calorie.

-To top things off, chia seeds are a "whole grain" food, are usually grown organically, are non-GMO and naturally free of gluten.
+To top things off, chia seeds are a whole-grain food, usually grown organically.
+Plus, they’re non-GMO and naturally free of gluten.

-Bottom Line Despite their tiny size, chia seeds are among the most nutritious foods on the planet.
-They are loaded with fiber, protein, Omega-3 fatty acids and various micronutrients.
+Summary Despite their tiny size, chia seeds are one of the most nutritious foods on the planet.
+They’re loaded with fiber, protein, omega-3 fatty acids and various micronutrients.

-Bottom Line: Chia seeds are high in antioxidants that help to protect the delicate fats in the seeds.
+Summary Chia seeds are high in antioxidants that help protect the delicate fats in the seeds.
 They also have various benefits for health.

-The true carb content is only 1 gram per ounce, which is very low.
+The digestible carb content is only one gram per ounce (28 grams), which is very low.
 This makes chia a low-carb friendly food.

-Because of all the fiber, chia seeds can absorb up to 10–12 times their weight in water, becoming gel-like and expanding in your stomach (9).
+Because of its high soluble fiber content, chia seeds can absorb up to 10–12 times their weight in water, becoming gel-like and expanding in your stomach (8).

 Theoretically, this should increase fullness, slow absorption of your food and help you automatically eat fewer calories.

-Fiber also feeds the friendly bacteria in the intestine, which is important because keeping your gut bugs well fed is absolutely crucial for health (10).
+Fiber also feeds the friendly bacteria in your intestine, which is important — keeping your gut flora well fed is absolutely crucial for health (9).

-Chia seeds are 40% fiber, by weight.
-This makes them one of the best sources of fiber in the world.
+Chia seeds are 40% fiber by weight, making them one of the best sources of fiber in the world.